gtema/openstack/doc/src/osc.md

 ## `osc image image create`

-Creates a catalog record for an operating system disk image.
-(Since Image API v2.0)
+Creates a catalog record for an operating system disk image. *(Since Image API v2.0)*

-The Location response header contains the URI for the image.
+The `Location` response header contains the URI for the image.

 A multiple store backend support is introduced in the Rocky release as a part of the EXPERIMENTAL Image API v2.8.
-Since Image API v2.8 a new header OpenStack-image-store-ids which contains the list of available stores will be included in response.
+Since Image API v2.8 a new header `OpenStack-image-store-ids` which contains the list of available stores will be included in response.
 This header is only included if multiple backend stores are supported.

 The response body contains the new image entity.

-*Synchronous Postconditions*

-With correct permissions, you can see the image status as queued through API calls.
+Synchronous Postconditions

+Normal response codes: 201

+Error response codes: 400, 401, 403, 409, 413, 415

 **Usage:** `osc image image create [OPTIONS]`